seananderson/portfolio-review/ms.md

-variation of a time series [e.g. @greene2010] and sometimes loosely referred to the result as risk; but, risk specifically refers to both the probability of an undesired event happening and the magnitude of loss associated with that event [@morgan1990; Fig. \ref{fig:risk}].
+variation of a time series [e.g. @greene2010] and sometimes loosely referred to the result as risk; but, risk specifically refers to both the probability of an undesired event happening and the magnitude of loss associated with that event [@morgan1990, Fig. \ref{fig:risk}].
 For example, if a precise outcome is unknown but can only end positively, it presents little risk.
 Therefore, ecological risk metrics should allow for an asymmetry in this loss function [@reckhow1994].
-Furthermore, recent work in ecology has noted the frequency and influence of population dynamic "catastrophes" [@gerber2001; @ward2007], "ecological surprises" [@lindenmayer2010; @doak2008], "counterintuitive responses" of populations to management [@pine-iii2009], and ecological "black swans" [@nunez2012].
+Furthermore, recent work in ecology has noted the frequency and influence of population dynamic catastrophes [@gerber2001; @ward2007], ecological surprises [@lindenmayer2010; @doak2008], counterintuitive responses of populations to management [@pine-iii2009], and ecological black swans---statistically improbable events with large influence that nonetheless occur [@nunez2012].
 Therefore, like financial risk metrics, we should consider heavier-tailed probability distributions than standard distributions such as the normal [@hummel2009].
-The financial literature is rich with methods to rapidly assess the risk properties of time series --- methods that are particularly useful when used as part of portfolio optimization [@rachev2008].
+The financial literature is rich with methods to rapidly assess the risk properties of time series---methods that are particularly useful when used as part of portfolio optimization [@rachev2008].

 Recent financial literature has focused on downside risk metrics [@ang2006],